julianstoerig/zettelkasten/✒ Arbeitsplatz/Masseschwerpunkt.md

 \vec{r_s}=\sum_{i}^n\vec{r_i}
 $$

-This is interestingly exactly how I vouldve done it
+This is interestingly exactly how I vouldve done it.

+I have come to the conclusion, that, upon